stevencurtis/SwiftCoding/UINavigationController/README.md

 ![DragSB](Images/DragSB.png)

-Then drag-drop the instance
+Then drag-drop the instance:
 ![InstanceDD](Images/InstanceDD.png)

 We then need to create a new file - `SecondViewController.swift`, which can be produced by performing `File>New>File..`
 ![Newfile](Images/Newfile.png)
-and then select Swift File as the template
+and then select Swift File as the template:
 ![SwiftTemplate](Images/SwiftTemplate.png)

-Of course call the file SecondViewController
+Of course call the file SecondViewController:
 ![Namefile](Images/Namefile.png)

 then fill in the contents with the following code: